minissh1977/node-food/README.md

 # Food, recipes and more
-Play with node and open apis https://spoonacular.com/food-api
+Play with node and open apis food related from rapidapi.com